Kannauj: Early history

-Kannauj formed part of the Gupta Empire.
-During the decline of the Gupta Empire in the 6th century, the Maukhari dynasty of Kannauj - who had served as vassal rulers under the Guptas - took advantage of the weakening of central authority, broke away and established control over large areas of northern India.
+During the decline of the Gupta Empire in the 6th century, the Maukhari dynasty of Kannauj – who had served as vassal rulers under the Guptas - took advantage of the weakening of central authority, broke away and established control over large areas of northern India.

 Under the Maukharis, Kannauj continued to grow in importance and prosperity.
 It became the greatest city of Northern India under Emperor Harsha (r.
-606 to 647 CE) of the Vardhana dynasty, who conquered it and made it his capital.
+606 to 647 CE) of the Vardhana dynasty, who made it his capital.
 Chinese pilgrim Xuanzang visited India during the reign of Harsha, and described Kannauj as a large, prosperous city with many Buddhist monasteries.
 Harsha died with no heir, resulting in a power vacuum until Maharaja Yashovarman seized power as the ruler of Kannauj.